oconnor0/BeaconRoad/Book/31-CharacterCreation.md

     Take a look at the Special Abilities for your Bloodline and your Archetype, and choose one of each.
 If you can't decide which one to pick, go with the first one on the list---it's placed there as a good default choice.

-10. Choose 1 Power for each Action Dot.
+10. Choose 1 Common Power for each Action Dot.

     Powers (listed in Appendix A: Powers, page XX) represent masterful skill.
 They are things your character can do---without having to negotiate with the GM.
 Each Power has various Prerequisites and Requirements.
 Ensure you meet those before taking them.